codurance/site/_posts/2016-10-10-visualise-interruptions-with-a-lego-wall.md

 I suggest you hang the LEGO Wall in a place that would be highly visible to the team and stakeholders.
 We want to trigger discussions in front of it.
 The LEGO Wall displays real and meaningful data that can be extremely useful during retrospectives.
 The more colourful the LEGO Wall gets the more margin of improvements the team and the organisation can work on to deliver more value.

 Since the LEGO Wall is not a micro-management tool, at the end of every day, each team member should update it exclusively with bricks assigned to each category of impediment.
 The white bricks should be added only at the end of the Sprint.
-They have the function of highlighting the time spend to achieve the Sprint goal so that it’s easy to compare how much time the team has spent working and how much time has been spent on interruptions.
+They have the function of highlighting the time spent to achieve the Sprint goal so that it’s easy to compare how much time the team has spent working and how much time has been spent on interruptions.

 ##The power of the LEGO Wall during retrospectives

 {% img /assets/img/custom/blog/2016-10-10-visualise-interruptions-with-a-LEGO-wall/lego-wall-retrospective.jpg"" %}

 The LEGO Wall is a collector for meaningful data that shows how the Sprint went.
-If the LEGO Wall shows that the team has spent more time at fixing bugs then delivering new value, then they may need to put more focus on quality.
+If the LEGO Wall shows that the team has spent more time on fixing bugs then delivering new value, then they may need to put more focus on quality.
 Thanks to this effortless way of gathering data the team can set up discussions with stakeholders and, together, find ways to reduce impediments and improve team capacity.
 Production and release support interruptions are an opportunity to invest in better delivery practices.

 BAU interruptions can be reduced by asking a couple of questions: